-I once heard a doctor refer to Eczema as ‘the itch that rashes.’
+I once heard a doctor refer to eczema as “the itch that rashes.”

-While no one is quite certain of what causes eczema, it is thought to be an overactive immune response to irritants coming into contact with the skin.
+While no one is quite certain of what causes this disorder, it is thought to be an overactive immune response to irritants coming into contact with the skin.
 Soaps, detergents, certain types of fabric, animal dander, excessive exposure to hot or cold, and other allergens may cause a flare-up.
 Stress can also be a contributing factor.

 Sounds like fun, right?

-1. First Treat the Problem
+1. First Treat the Root Cause

 Some food allergies can develop over time, so even if you don’t believe that you are or if you had not previously been allergic to certain foods, that doesn’t necessarily mean that you don’t have an allergy.
-Try cutting out soy, dairy, peanuts, wheat, tree nuts, shell fish, fish, and eggs, as well as any artificial food colorings or additives (MSG is a big one) from your diet.
+Try cutting out soy, dairy, peanuts, wheat, tree nuts, shellfish, fish, and eggs, as well as any artificial food colorings or additives (MSG is a big one) from your diet.
 You can eliminate them one at a time to see which one is causing the irritation.
 Take notes on how you feel after meals during this process.
 It should be fairly obvious if you are allergic to one or more of these foods.

-If you’ve recently taken antibiotics, had food poisoning, or if you have chronic digestive problems (characterized by irregular stool, frequent gassiness, and/or stomach aches); it’s more than likely that your intestinal microflora have been compromised.
+If you’ve recently taken antibiotics, had food poisoning, or if you have chronic digestive problems (characterized by irregular stool, frequent gassiness, and/or stomach aches); it’s more than likely that your intestinal microflora has been compromised.
 There are literally hundreds of species of bacteria living inside your gastrointestinal tract.
 When they become unbalanced, harmful bacteria may colonize in their place, impairing your ability to digest food and absorb nutrients.
 What many people don’t realize is that this imbalance of microflora, called dysbiosis can also lead to skin problems such as eczema.
 Add more probiotic foods to your diet or start taking fermented cod liver oil on a daily schedule.
 Both are highly effective for reversing this common internal cause of eczema.

 2. Dry It Up With Salt